Motorcycle Accident Burns: Types, Treatment, and Legal Options

 Chemical Burns

 Not all burns are caused by literal fires.
 Because motorcycles don’t have the protective exterior that normal vehicles have, riders are especially vulnerable to chemical burns during and after an accident.
-Contact with corrosive chemical substances, such as gasoline or battery accident, can cause these burns.
+Contact with corrosive chemical substances, such as gasoline or a battery accident, can cause these burns.
 If the substance touches the eyes, it may even cause blindness.

 Exhaust Pipe and Engine Burns